Wondering why you sweat when you sleep? A doctor delivers common causes, and the most effective treatments, for night sweats.

-It’s uncomfortable and maybe a little embarrassing, but waking up in the middle of the night or in the morning drenched in sweat is pretty common, and not just for women going through menopause, says Jennifer Caudle, a board-certified family physician and assistant professor at Rowan University School of Osteopathic Medicine.
+Most of us associate night sweats with menopause, but as it turns out, that's not the only reason why you may sweat while you sleep, says Jennifer Caudle, a board-certified family physician and assistant professor at Rowan University School of Osteopathic Medicine.
 “This is something that a lot of patients will ask me about—just wondering if it’s normal.
 And the first thing I’d say to a young, otherwise healthy woman, is that there’s a good chance the cause is environmental.”
 In other words, you’re keeping your room too warm, or you’re cocooning yourself in a too-heavy quilt.
 (And then there are 9 Reasons Your Sweat Smells.)

 But if you’ve already tried cracking a window, blasting the A/C, and ditching the comforter to no avail, there may be something else going on.

 Medications are a big trigger for nighttime perspiration, says Caudle.
-Antidepressants, some types of birth control or hormone therapy, and cholesterol-lowering drugs, for example, may cause you to sweat while you sleep.
-If you’re on any daily drug, she recommends asking your doctor if it could be behind your sweats.
+Antidepressants, some types of birth control or hormone therapy, and cholesterol-lowering drugs, for example, may set off night sweats.
+If you’re on any daily drug, she recommends asking your doctor if it could be the reason you're sweating while you sleep.
 (Try these 15 Ways to Sweat-Proof Your Beauty Routine.)

 The problem can also be a sign of more serious health issues, like an over- or under-active thyroid or, according to a recent study in the journal BMJ Open, sleep apnea.
 If you wake up sweaty every night without fail, or if you notice other health issues—like if you start losing or gaining weight for no reason, are running a fever, or are even just experiencing an unexplained “off” feeling—head to your doctor.